Caribbean Islands Plants and Animals

-The Caribbean Islands accumulated their plant and animal populations in several ways.
+The islands accumulated their plant and animal populations in several ways.
 Some plants, such as mangroves, have seeds that float the ocean currents for months, make landfall and sprout.

 Other species spread by "rafting," where a seed or animal hitched a ride on a floating platform, something as small as a leaf, and traveled to an island.